lupyuen/LoRaMac-node-nuttx/README.md

 In menuconfig, enable the LoRaWAN Library under "Libraries".

-This repo is a fork of Semtech's [Lora-net/LoRaMac-node](https://github.com/Lora-net/LoRaMac-node)...
+This repo is a fork of Semtech's [Lora-net/LoRaMac-node](https://github.com/Lora-net/LoRaMac-node) with minimal changes...

       ______                              _
      / _____)             _              | |